Find out how many carbohydrates you need to fuel, recover and manage your weight effectively, plus recipe suggestions for normal training days.

 Are you training for a race this year?
 What have you found most challenging and do you have any top tips to share with other runners?
 We'd love to hear from you below...

-This article was last reviewed on 6 March 2017 by James Collins.
+This article was last reviewed on 22 January 2018 by James Collins, sports nutritionist.

 James Collins is head of nutrition at Arsenal Football Club.
 He’s worked with some of the world’s best athletes over the last decade within Olympic and professional sport.
 His Performance Nutrition principles are now helping everyone to look, feel and perform better each day.
 Find out more at: www.jamescollinsnutrition.com.